Research on Lysosomal Storage Disorders

 - Developing strategies to improve enzyme replacement therapy for lysosomal storage disorders by increasing receptor recycling (in collaboration with Dwight Koeberl at Duke)

-- Determining the functional consequences of variants of uncertain significance in the IDUA gene which causes MPSI (in collaboration with Tim Wood and Laura Pollard at GGC)
+- Determining the functional consequences of variants of uncertain significance in the IDUA gene which causes MPSI (in collaboration with Laura Pollard at GGC)